data center topology

 Leaf and Spine With Layer 3

-We use a leaf and spine data center design with Layer 3 everywhere with overlay networking.
-The leaf and spine data center is a modern, robust architecture that provides a high-performance, highly-available network.
+We use a leaf and spine data center design with Layer 3 everywhere and overlay networking.
+This modern, robust architecture provides a high-performance, highly available network.
 With this architecture, data center networks are composed of leaf switches that connect to one or more spine switches.

 The leaf switches are connected to end devices such as servers, storage devices, and other networking equipment.
 The spine switches, meanwhile, act as the network’s backbone, connecting the multiple leaf switches.